Ear Piercing Types – Curate Your Ears With These Ear Piercing Styles!

 Healing period: anywhere from 3 to 10 months.

-Being one of the most unusual yet distinctive inner ear piercing, it does not pierce easily like the lobe.
-Thus, you may feel a sharp pain and pressure followed by throbbing.
-After all, it is a fold of cartilage.
+As one of the most unique and distinctive inner ear piercings, it doesn’t pierce as easily as the lobe.
+Therefore, you might experience a sharp pain and pressure, followed by throbbing, as it’s piercing through a fold of cartilage.

 Inner Conch Piercing